QuantActions/qa-loopback-connector-dashdb/CONTRIBUTING.md

 ### Contributing

-Thank you for your interest in `loopback-connector-qadashdb`, an open source project administered by StrongLoop (an IBM Company).
+Thank you for your interest in `loopback-connector-dashdb`, an open source project administered by StrongLoop (an IBM Company).

-Contributing to `loopback-connector-qadashdb` is easy.
+Contributing to `loopback-connector-dashdb` is easy.
 In a few simple steps:

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a